biblequiz/BibleQuiz.com/_pages/history/2024/nationals/index.md

 <a href="https://www.hyatt.com/en-US/group-booking/DFWRD/G-BIBL" class="button is-primary">Book your room</a>

 NOTE: The deadline to get the discounted rate for the hotel is **Tuesday, May 28, 2024**.

+### Registration

+All entrants to National Finals must register.
+This includes all coaches, quizzers, officials, children, guests, and family members.

+<a href="https://brushfire.com/agusa/NBQ/575453/" class="button is-primary">Register for Nationals</a>

 ### Schedule